 Rangolis are also called Kolam in South India.
 India is known for its amazing cultural habits that have many hidden secrets in strengthening social and cultural bonds.
 They are mainly known to be the arena of women.

 Women used to get up early before the sunrise and clean the house fronts with water.
-In some villages, remote places, and places like valparai, people sprinkle the water mixed with cow dung.
+In some villages and remote places, people sprinkle the water mixed with cow dung.
 Once the water dries, they start drawing beautiful patterns, without any gaps or breakages while joining the dots.

 Science behind Rangoli